Welcome to the Panmure Business Association.

 Safety and Security Assistance

-The PBA employs Taniela Kaivelata, Panmure Security Liaison Officer.
-His role is to promote safe environment for both businesses and customers.
-It is also to report repairs and maintenance issues within the public space.
-Taniela assists and supports businesses with criminal incidents and the PBA captures information from the CCTV camera network to pass onto the relevant agency.
+The role of the Panmure Security Liaison Officer is to promote a safe environment for both businesses and customers.
+He reports repairs and maintenance issues within Panmure Town Centre, and assists businesses with any criminal incidents.
+The PBA captures information from the CCTV camera network to pass onto the relevant agency.

-We own an extensive CCTV security cameras network which has assisted in the reduction of anti-social behaviour and criminal incidents in the town centre.
+The PBA owns an extensive CCTV security cameras network resulting in the reduction of anti-social behaviour and criminal incidents in the Town Centre.
 We work with and support the local NZ Policing team.

-The PBA owns and maintains an extensive ‘Under Veranda Lighting Network’ that lights the town centre each evening.
+The PBA owns and maintains an extensive LED ‘Under Veranda Lighting Network’ that lights the Town Centre each evening.

 Service lanes are cleaned up yearly by the PBA.